-Dr. Robert Hufnagel is a clinical fellow at the Ophthalmic Genetics and Visual Function Branch of the National Eye Institute.
+Dr. Robert Hufnagel is a clinician-scientist in the Ophthalmic Genetics and Visual Function Branch of the National Eye Institute.
 This branch of the National Institutes of Health plans and conducts clinical and laboratory research of gene expression, molecular genetics, cell biology, and molecular interactions important to the eye, and applies clinically relevant research findings to the prevention, diagnosis, and treatment of diseases affecting the eye and the visual system.

 His medical and research training has centered around clinical genetics, next-generation sequencing, bioinformatics, genome editing, induced pluripotent stem cells, and animal models including mouse, zebrafish, and lizard.

 Dr. Hufnagel received his Ph.D. in neuroscience and his M.D. from The University of Cincinnati.
 He has published numerous publications and received many accolades for his work including the Director’s Award from the National Eye Institute.